 Our classic 5 day Inca Trail Trek program is an excellent alternative to avoid most of the crowds found on the 4 day classical route to Machu Picchu.
+In my experience of trekking the Inca Trail over 10 times, our 5 day itinerary is the only way to experience this famous trail.
 This route helps us reach quieter, more distinct and beautiful campsites on route to Machu Picchu.
 It is also recommended for families with teenagers, as it allows better acclimatization to high altitude and the daily walking distances are less than the 4 day Inca trail to Machu Picchu.
 Here are 20 reasons to pick us for your Inca trail adventure.

 More time to explore every Incan site

 We still cross over 3 passes with the highest at 4,215m/ 13,828 feet. but we will enjoy are more relaxed approach to each day and enjoy more Inca sites like Sayaqmarka, Intipata and Winay Wayna.
 Personally exploring Winay Wayna is really important and having this extra time on the 5 day Inca Trail Trek is important.
 Our 5 day trekking option also takes off the pressure of rushing trough the trail.
 If you are a slower hiker the 5 day trek is the only way to go.
 CONTACT US for more information.
 Read our training information.

 A little bit more about the Classic 5 day Inca Trail Trek